-Now, here are your shipping calculators for the most common U.S. carriers:
+Now, here are tools to help you calculate shipping costs with the most common U.S. carriers:

 - USPS: The Postal Service offers you two shipping calculators for domestic mail and business customers.
 You’ll often find the cheapest rates here because of how much mail USPS already delivers and the places they go.
 It’s worth applying for the commercial pricing if you meet the minimum quantity amounts because of the significant discounts you get and the mix of free services.

 - UPS: UPS gives you a few different shipping options, and you can compare standard and expedited shipping with this calculator here.
 If you’re thinking about using its freight service, this calculator makes it simple to understand time and cost.
 The service does offer a variety of small business options and discounts.
 The small business program has different names in different countries, and it may push you to some outside services, such as ConnectShip, a wholly-owned, independent subsidiary of UPS that provides multi-carrier tools.